 The Center for Advanced Process Decision-making (CAPD) at Carnegie Mellon

-and Ydstie, and is organized in seven modules that can be taken altogether
+This course is organized in six modules that can be taken in any combination

-scheduling and control.
-The course stresses the application of optimization
+control.
+The course stresses the application of recently developed

-models and methods to practical process problems, and recently developed
+optimization models and methods to practical process problems.